Full-Time jobs available!!

 ▪ Demonstrated administrative, communication, financial and leadership skills.

-▪ Experience managing volunteer-run construction programs a plus.
+▪ Experience managing volunteer-run construction programs and/or work with Habitat for Humanity programs a plus.

 ▪ Demonstrated ability to train, direct, manage, lead and develop volunteers in a consistent, positive, affirmative and safety conscious manner